-Via the new Sort by Project Score context menu option, you may assign a single project or program its rank by project score, which is displayed in the Project Score tab of the Edit Project window.
+Via the Sort by Project Score context menu option, you may assign a single project or program its rank by project score, which is displayed in the Project Score tab of the Edit Project window.

 This is always available but only takes effect when the selected project or program doesn't already have the rank derived from its project score.

 Sorting the Project List by Project Score

 Users that have actively been assigned the Sort Project List by Project Score right in addition to the Change Project Rank right in the Users view under Manage may automatically have a part or all of the project list sorted by project score:

 Please note that all users start without this right, so it must actively been set by a user with the Administrator access level (which is required to access the User Management tab of the Settings.)

 Additionally, users need to have at least the User access level as well as edit rights for the active scenario or plan of record, all of which can also be assigned in the User Management tab of the Settings.

 Once the right has been assigned to a user, she has access to the Sort by Project Score... option in the More Actions menu of the toolbar for the Portfolio Designer view.